Is Project Management the Right Career for You?

 How Can You Determine If Project Management Is the Right Fit for You?

-- Do I enjoy organizing tasks?
+• Do I take delight in organizing and managing tasks?

 What Are the Benefits of a Career in Project Management?